PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-18 06:15:30
+Last updated: 2024-04-18 06:16:02
-Random Quote: America, Freddie.
-They've already had their revolution, you won't have to bother. - Ada Thorne
+Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky